 Click "RECORD" on the right hand on the screen

 When done, click "STOP RECORDING"

-For creating a prompt your have two options.
-If you already have a prompt in the AP style, you can upload it by clicking the file button.
+For the audio prompt, you have two options.
+If you already have a prompt in the AP format, you can upload it by clicking the 'file' button.

 If you do not have a file on hand, no problem!
 You can record your own speaking straight on Extempore by clicking "audio."
 Make sure you allow enough time (~20 seconds) between each question for student responses.

 Recording audio for an AP prompt

 TIP: To save time, write a script of what you will say before recording.

 Step 3: Use The Student View Feature

 When you return to the class management page in Extempore, you can click on “View as Student” to see how your question will look.
 The video below shows how your students would complete an assessment.